On the security relevance of weights in deep learning: Empirical Evaluation

 \section{Empirical Evaluation}

 We now evaluate the previously derived attacks.
-Before we present our results, we detail the setting, describe the datasets and architectures we use and explain how we illustrate our findings.
+Before we present our results, we detail the setting, describe the datasets and architectures we use and explain how we illustrate and plot our findings.